-When analyzing the APC estimates per discipline (Figure 7), the majority of fees can be allocated to journals from either the Natural Sciences (\$450.5 million) or the Medical and Health Sciences (\$423.1 million).
-Together these two disciplines make up 82.7% of the global estimate of APCs paid to oligopoly publishers during the four-year period analyzed.
-APCs paid to publish in Humanities journals make up the smallest amount of \$8.3 million, which may be explained by poor indexation of journals in WoS, the disciplinary portfolios of oligopoly publishers as well as the importance of books rather than journal publications.
-Interestingly, the Humanities as well as the Social Sciences pay the great majority of OA fees for hybrid OA.
-89.9% and 85.1% of OA fees were for hybrid publications in the Humanities and Social Sciences, respectively.
-In the Natural Sciences authors spent 65.5% of OA APCs on publications in gold journals.
+When analyzing the APC estimates per discipline (Figure 6), the majority of fees can be allocated to journals from either the Natural Sciences (\$450.5 million) or the Medical and Health Sciences (\$423.1 million).
+Together these two disciplines make up 82.7% of the global estimate of APCs paid during the four-year period analyzed.
+APCs paid to publish in Humanities journals make up the smallest amount of \$8.3 million, which may be explained by poor indexation of journals in WoS, the publishers' disciplinary portfolios, and the importance of books rather than journal publications.
+Interestingly, the Humanities and the Social Sciences pay the great majority of OA fees for hybrid OA, accounting for 89.9% and 85.1% of their OA fees, respectively.
+In the Natural Sciences, authors spent 65.5% of OA APCs on publications in gold journals.

-Figure 7.
+Figure 6.
 Total amount of APCs for gold and hybrid publications (n=505,555) per OECD Field of Science.
 APCs of journals classified in more than one OECD FoS were fractionalized.

-Figure 8 shows the share of publications per OA status per discipline, reflecting the high share of hybrid articles in the Humanities and Social Sciences described above.
-It also shows the share of diamond articles, which are OA articles published in gold OA journals that do not require the author to pay (APC=\$0).
-Our data shows that among oligopoly publishers diamond journals are more popular in Engineering and Technology (11.2%) as well as Natural Sciences (11.2%) but not very common in the Humanities (3.3%) and Medical and Health Sciences (5.2%).
+Figure 7 shows the share of publications per OA status per discipline, reflecting the high share of hybrid articles in the Humanities and Social Sciences described in the previous paragraph.
+It also shows the share of OA articles published in gold OA journals that do not require the author to pay (APC=\$0).
+Our data shows that among the five big publishers, these gold journals without APCs are more popular in Engineering and Technology (11.2%) as well as Natural Sciences (11.2%) but not very common in the Humanities (3.3%) and Medical and Health Sciences (5.2%).

-Figure 8.
-Share of gold, diamond and hybrid publications (n=505,555) per OECD Field of Science.
+Figure 7.
+Share of gold publications with and without APC and hybrid publications (n=505,555) per OECD Field of Science.